DanielTockan/Rainforest-Store/README.md

 The models were first created in Flask, before being converted to PostgreSQL using SQLAlchemy.

-Each column witin the table  corresponds to a line of code within the "CustomerModel" class.
+Each column within the table corresponds to a line of code within the "CustomerModel" class.

 ![TablePlus](./resources/screenshots/tableplus.png)